If you have ever dreamed of studying with professional writers who know the publishing world inside and out, this is your chance.

-Studies from TCNJ (2006).
+Studies from The College of New Jersey.
 She appeared in a documentary called “Deadly

-Journeys of the Apostles” that aired on the National Geographic channel in thirty-eight countries.
+Journeys of the Apostles” that aired on National Geographic in38 countries.
 With ornithologist

-Jennie Carr, she created the #MedievalBirds project, bringing together
+Jennie Carr, she created the #MedievalBirds project, bringing together biology and

 JACK DESPEAUX & ANNMARIE MAGNUS: HOW TO WRITE A SUCCESSFUL COLLEGE ADMISSIONS ESSAY